Choi-SeokHeum/sample/CANRouterREADME.md

 ### Run
 #### Build for testing on Desktop
-If you build the CANRouter on Qt Environment, prepare one terminal window and navigate to the `deploy/x86` directory.
+Prepare one terminal window and navigate to the `deploy/x86` directory.

       $ cd deploy/x86